 - Duration of treatment

-If you are correcting minor imperfections, the treatment time can be quicker than Invisalign.
+Correcting minor imperfections can make the treatment time quicker than Invisalign.

 - Various options

-There are multiple options to choose from; you don’t have to pick traditional braces.
+There are multiple options; you don’t have to pick traditional braces.

 Braces can be used for multiple dental conditions and are usually very effective.